firedrakeproject/firedrake/README.rst

 Running without superuser privileges will instruct you which packages need to be installed.
-Python depencenies will be installed to the user site ``~/.local``::
+Python dependencies will be installed to the user site ``~/.local``::

   wget -O - https://github.com/OP2/PyOP2/raw/master/install.sh | bash

+In each case, OP2-Common and PyOP2 will be cloned to subdirectories of the current directory.

 After installation has completed and a rudimentary functionality check, the test suite is run.
 The script indicates whether all these steps have